taf2/redi/README.md

         :db: 0
         :buckets: 65 - 127

 The configuration should look like a normal redis configuration with the addition of a buckets key.
-This tells redi to how many buckets it should hash keys before mapping them to the given server.
+This tells redi how many buckets it should hash keys to before mapping them to the configured server.
 In the example above, it would be possible to scale those 2 servers up to 128 servers without rekeying, you can follow the 5 steps below to add a new server each time.

 1. create new server